10 K - 300 K APD / ARS DE202 G

 1 K - 300 K He 3 ILL Joule Thomson Cryostat

-Using the above Joule Thomson cryostat with 3He gas, instead of 4He, test experiments have been made with sample temperatures of 1 K.
+Using the above Joule Thomson cryostat with 3He gas, instead of 4He, test experiments have been made with sample temperatures down to 1 K.

-The standard temperature controller used on the beamline is the Lakeshore model 340.
-This controller supports a very wide range of temperature sensors and has four inputs.
+The standard temperature controller used on the beamline is the Lakeshore model 340 (discontinued, replaced with model 350).
+This controller has four inputs and supports a wide range of temperature sensors.
 Further details of this controller can be found on the Lakeshore website.